mbarkdull/cephalotesComparativeGenomics/README.md

     CDS features.
 You can do this with the R script, `./Scripts/annotationFilteringToCDS.R`.
 The script will output the
     filtered annotation in a new directory, `./liftoverAnnotation/`.
-2. Next, run the script `./Scripts/runningFlo`.
+2. Next, run the script `./Scripts/runningFlo` on each species.
 This script does several things, including:
       - install flo and its dependencies.
       - create the configuration file, `flo_opts.yaml`.
       - process the filtered annotation file we just produced using